Let’s start with an explanatory video, as many of you may not know what muscle testing is:

 There are also two points that I like to use to confirm the remedy and they are on the cheek and the knee.
 I don’t know why, but in my experience, if a remedy tests strong on those points, it seems to test strong on all the other points.

+Right!
 There are several simple muscle tests that can be done by an individual without having to have another person to press down on their arm.
 The one I find the best is the “leaning test” also known as the “sway test”.

-If you hold whatever it is you want to test (food, vitamins, herbs, or remedies etc.) on the chest or solar plexus, close your eyes and ask the question, “Is this good for me?” or “Do I need this right now?” then, keeping the question in mind, stand quietly until you begin to sway.
-Normally, people lean forward, toward what they are holding if it is good for them, and backwards, or away from the item if it is not good for them.
+If you hold your remedy, or whatever it is you want to test (food, vitamins, herbs, etc.) to your chest or solar plexus, close your eyes and ask the question, “Is this good for me?” or “Do I need this right now?” then, keeping the question in mind, stand quietly until you begin to sway.
+Normally, people lean forward, toward what they are holding, if it is good for them, and backwards, or away from the item if it is not good for them.

-Some people don’t lean in the usual directions – one man went around in circles for “Yes” and sideways for “No” which was simple to figure out using the regular muscle test on the same items he tested himself on.
+Some people don’t lean in the usual directions – one man went around in circles for “Yes” and sideways for “No”.

 Some people become very good at muscle testing themselves and it makes taking remedies much easier and more effective because they are taking them according to their body’s needs, and not somebody else’s ideas of what they need.
 But, some people just don’t seem to get the knack of it and can’t seem to make it work.